LEAP-1C and the COMAC C919

 Features of the nacelle include a one-piece extended aluminum inlet lip-outer barrel for reduced aerodynamic drag; an innovative anti-ice system that uses a directed flow nozzle concept; and a 360-degree, single-piece extended composite inner barrel incorporating advanced acoustic protection for lower engine noise levels.

-It also will incorporate a simplified composite fan cowl that allows for improved maintenance and reduces system weight; along with a target style thrust reverser with a fixed nozzle to provide lower weight and reverse thrust efficiency, as well as movable kicker plates that enhance thrust reverser performance in direct mode.
+It also incorporates a simplified composite fan cowl that allows for improved maintenance and reduces system weight; along with a target style thrust reverser with a fixed nozzle to provide lower weight and reverse thrust efficiency, as well as movable kicker plates that enhance thrust reverser performance in direct mode.